Ditanugrohoo/Dita-nugroho/README.md

 ## Contact

-Silakan hubungi melalui LinkedIn atau email yang tercantum pada website.
+Feel free to connect through LinkedIn or the email listed on the website.